RagedUnicorn/curseforge-release-maven-plugin/README.md

 Executing the plugin from a different folder won't work without also fixing the path to the release notes and any additional assets configured.

 **Note:** The example module is deliberately not included as default module otherwise it would execute each time the project is built.
-Instead the module can be considered separate and independent.
-It is an example of how to use the plugin and it is helpful in testing the plugin during development.
+Instead, the module can be considered separate and independent.
+It is an example of how to use the plugin, and it is helpful in testing the plugin during development.

 ##### Checkstyle